Stepping out. Risking. Taking a chance. It's what we do as leaders.

 Great question.
 So why do we risk and take courage as leaders?
 Had to think about my answer.
-Six things stood out to me on the whole issue of taking a risk:
+Seven things stood out to me on the whole issue of taking a risk:

 1. Entrepreneurs and Type A Leaders are never satisfied with the status quo and the "comfortable" niche.
 They can't stand to sit still.
 Their DNA won't allow it.

-2. Stewardship- because what you are running or leading is temporary, and your responsibility is to steward it correctly because others are counting on you.
+2. The power of Stewardship.
+Courageous leaders understand that what you are running or leading is temporary, and your responsibility is to steward it correctly because others are counting on you.
 If this requires changing or risking, then you need to step out and continue to push the envelope with what God has given you.

-3. Adventure and the power of the pioneer- many of us are wired to be pioneers.
+3. Adventure and the power of the pioneer.
+Many of us are wired to be pioneers.
 To go on an adventure.
 Pure and simple.
 The journey into the unknown actually beckons us.
+And excites us.

-5. The power of purpose and calling- it God has called you to something in a new season, then you have to be willing to chase after it.
-Because of the internal pull of God’s call.
-It’s a responsibility and an imperative.
+5. The power of purpose and calling.
+If God has called you to something in a new season, then you have to be willing to chase after it.
+Because of the internal pull of God's call.
+It's a responsibility and an imperative.

-6. Leaders are out in front.
+6. The power of Influence.
+Leaders lead.
+And Leaders influence.
 Being at the head of the pack means you many times end up in the unknown.
-Where there’s no handbook, no guide, no roadmap.
+Where there's no handbook, no guide, no roadmap.
 But being out in front is where leaders are comfortable, and out front is where leaders separate themselves from the rest.